 2. Make dealers compete.
 You know you'll get the best price with competitive bids from multiple dealers.

 3. Finalize the numbers on your terms.
 Finish your negotiations on your time, then go to the dealership to pick up your new car.

-When it comes to safety, the Equinox has you covered.
+For its performance in crash tests, the 2014 Equinox earned a Top Safety Pick award from the IIHS.
 Standard safety features include four-wheel disc antilock brakes, traction control, electronic stability system, blind spot mirrors, and six airbags all come standard.
-The available Safety Package adds forward collision alert, lane departure warning, and rear park assist to the mix.
+The available Safety Package adds forward collision alert, lane departure warning, and rear-park assist to the mix.